 Composer: Shi Lu (石露), Xue Yi (学义); player: Zhu Xueyi (朱学义)

 This musical instrument is very similar to Erhu, but with a thin wooden soundboard.
 And its sound is even closer to the human voice.

 While erhu is the leading accompanying instrument in Kunqu and most southern opera bands, banhu is chiefly used in the northern operas in Hebei, Henan, Shaanxi, Shanxi and Gansu provinces.

 Suona Horn (唢呐)

 Suona Music: One Hundred Birds Serenade the Phoenix (百鸟朝凤), mimicking the sound of various birds in a forest.

 Souna player: Li Guangcai (李光才)

 Suona horn is a woodwind instrument consisting of a mouthpiece, tube and bell, with a distinctively loud, bold and high-pitched sound, popular for outdoor performance in rituals (weddings, funerals or other gathering occasions) in northern China, where the land is broader and the population density is relatively low.
 It’s also featured heavily in various northern opera bands.

-The oldest evidence about suona use in Chinese musical bands can be found in stone carvings at Yungang Grottoes in Shanxi province, dating back to the period between the 4th and 6th centuries.
+The oldest evidence of suona use in Chinese musical bands can be found in stone carvings at Yungang Grottoes in Shanxi province, dating back to the period between the 4th and 6th centuries.
 And the earliest written reference to suona appears in the Song Dynasty record, by then the form of the modern suona has been established.

 Xun Music: The Song of Chu Kingdom (楚歌) – A hero in his last moment.